 Advanced Algebra II/Trigonometry

 Course Number 206 Credit 1.0

-Course Fee TBD Length of Cour rse Year
+Length of Cour rse Year

 Grade 9-10 Prerequisite Geometry/Recommendation

 Description: This is an accelerated course of Algebra II and Trigonometry.
 Topics are covered in more depth than in Algebra II/Trigonometry and daily requirements are more rigorous.
 Matrices, quadratics, functions, trigonometry and real-world modeling are emphasized.
 Graphing calculators are used extensively and are required.
-This course is weighted .5 quality point in the GPA.
+This course is weighted .5 quality point in the GPA

-Math Modeling & Reasoning Pilot
+Mathematical Modeling & Reasoning

-Course Number 207 Credit 1.0
+Course Number 216 Credit 1.0

 Course Fee TBD Length of Course Year

-Grade 11-12 Prerequisite Algebra II/Trig
+Grade 11-12 Prerequisite Algebra I/Geometry

-Description: Math Modeling & Reasoning is a fourth-year math course that aligns with Ohio's Mathematical Pathways.
+Description: Mathematical Modeling & Reasoning is a third or fourth-year math course that aligns with Ohio's Mathematical Pathways.
 It is intended for students who plan on post-secondary education majoring in social sciences such as sociology/psychology, humanities (history/English/pre-law), or health sciences/medicine.
-The course begins with a review of Algebra II, while reinforcing and extending content in Number & Quantity, Algebra, Functions, Statistics & Probability, and Geometry.
+The course includes topics in Number & Quantity, Algebra, Functions, Statistics & Probability, and Geometry.
 The course is designed to promote reasoning, problem-solving and modeling through thematic units focused on mathematical practices.
 Students will engage in advanced Quantitative Reasoning which is the application of mathematics skills, such as algebra, to the analysis and interpretation of quantitative information (numbers and units) in real-world contexts to make decisions relevant to daily life.
 Critical thinking is its primary objective and outcome.
 It emphasizes interpretation, representation, calculation, analysis/synthesis, assumptions and communication.